 “When we think about the big public health interventions in our recent past: we have to consider that some people started wearing seatbelts not because it saves their lives, but because they didn’t want to get a ticket.
 What created the biggest decrease in the number of people smoking cigarettes?
 We started taxing cigarettes, preventing people from smoking inside, preventing people from smoking at work,” she says.
 “Sometimes, people have to be motivated in a different way.
 Because this is a systemic problem, we have to think about systemic solutions.”

 Thinking about DEI work in a more holistic sense can also help with broader, more innovative initiatives.
 Partnering with non-health care companies (like getting a ride-share company to offer free rides for screening appointments) can also appeal to audiences who might not otherwise be exposed to these health care services.
 Collaborating with schools, food banks, and other institutions to dovetail with medical care can underscore the importance of preventative health interventions.

 Fleming explains, “How do all of these things go together?
 The intersection of these health inequities can follow people for their whole lifespan.
 We need to continue to think about this outside the health care space, too.”

 “Our health is affected by more than the care we receive in a hospital or clinic or our personal behaviors at home and at work.
 Improving health equity requires cross-sector interventions that address food insecurity, housing instability, lack of access to equal education, exposure to environmental pollutants, and so on.
 Improving health outcomes for our most vulnerable populations improves health for all Americans.”

 Harvard T.H.
-Chan School of Public Health offers Leadership Development to Advance Equity in Health Care, an online course for health care leaders to pioneer innovation in policies, practices, and programs that advance health equity.
+Chan School of Public Health offers Leadership Development to Advance Equity in Health Care, a healthcare leadership program that is designed to pioneer innovation in policies, practices, and programs that advance health equity.